tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Negotiating with an older server

-A TLS 1.3 client who wishes to negotiate with such older servers will send a normal TLS 1.3 ClientHello containing { 3, 4 } (TLS 1.3) in ClientHello.max_supported_version.
-If the server does not support this version it will respond with a ServerHello containing an older version number.
+A TLS 1.3 client who wishes to negotiate with such older servers will send a normal TLS 1.3 ClientHello containing { 3, 3 } (TLS 1.2) in ClientHello.max_supported_version but with the correct version in the "supported_versions" extension.
+If the server does not support TLS 1.3 it will respond with a ServerHello containing an older version number.
 If the client agrees to use this version, the negotiation will proceed as appropriate for the negotiated protocol.
 A client resuming a session SHOULD initiate the